Polymorphism via dispatch¶

 introduce a new data structure, be able to declare how these verbs should work

 with it at that point?
-That way, if we have a vector v
+That way, if we have a vector v, we reference its

 different objects is the essence of “polymorphism”.